 - Scalability and easy-synch: up to 128 cards (8192 channels) can be managed and synchronized by a single DT5215 Concentrator Board, thanks to the optical TDLink

 - Janus software available for board and DAQ control

 - Flexibility: a full range of adapters and cables for different kind of applications and sensors remotization

 - Naked unit available (A5203) for customizable mechanical frames

 FERS-5200 is a front‐end readout system designed for the readout of large detector arrays, such as SiPMs, multi‐anode PMTs, Silicon Strip detectors, Wire Chambers, GEMs, Gas Tubes and others.
-FERS‐5200 is a distributed and scalable system, where each unit is a small card that houses 64 or 128 channels.
+FERS‐5200 is a distributed and scalable system, where each unit is a small card that houses 64 channels.
 It features a detector specific Front-End interfaced to a common infrastructure that guarantees readout interfaces, slow control and synchronization.
 Typically, the front-end is based on ASIC chips that allow for high density, cost effective integration of multi-channel readout electronics into small size and low power modules.
 FERS is a flexible platform: combining the same back-end (i.e. readout architecture and interface) with different types of front-end to fit a wide range of detectors.

 The DT5203 (and A5203, which is the naked version for use in custom mechanical frames) is a member of the FERS-5200 family.
 It uses the picoTDC chip (produced by CERN) for high-resolution multi-hit time measurements.